kareemelgendy/QuickTrader/README.md

 # QuickTrader
-A Google Chrome extension made to assist day traders with TD Direct Investing find and enter at the best limit order price for faster trade execution through the TD WebBroker Dashboard.
+A Google Chrome extension made to assist day traders using TD Direct Investing, find and enter the best limit price for stocks and option contracts for faster trade execution through the TD WebBroker Dashboard.